Keyring-Network/euler-batch-decoder/README.md

 A Python tool to decode and analyze Ethereum Vault Connector (EVC) batch operations.
 This tool converts complex batch transaction data into human-readable operations, making it easy to understand what governance changes and vault operations are being performed.

 > **✨ Built with modern CI/CD**: Automated testing, linting, formatting, and type checking via GitHub Actions.
+> **🚀 Quality First**: 100% test coverage, perfect linting scores, and comprehensive type checking.

 ## Features